movementlabsxyz/MIP/MIP/mip-103/README.md

 In a simplified model of a Baker Network, all Participants are both Attesters and Validators.
 However, as we will demonstrate, this is not a strict requirement of the protocol.

 For simplicity we specify Baker Confirmations in terms of a simple unidirectional commitment scheme we call [Baker Coin](#baker-coin).
-We introduce but do not specify generalizations of this scheme which are especially intriguing for their composability, modularity, and multidirectionality.
+We introduce but do not specify generalizations of this scheme which are especially intriguing for their composability, modularity, and multi-directionality.

 Finally, we describe how the specification addresses problems [MD-3](https://github.com/movementlabsxyz/MIP/pull/3), [MD-4](https://github.com/movementlabsxyz/MIP/pull/4), and [MD-5](https://github.com/movementlabsxyz/MIP/pull/5), as well as contending with problems inherent to the Baker Confirmations scheme itself.

 ### Baker Coin

-Baker Coin is a class of unidirectional commitment protocols satisfying the [post-confirmations]() scheme proposed in [MIP-37](https://github.com/movementlabsxyz/MIP/pull/37).
+Baker Coin is a class of unidirectional commitment protocols satisfying the [postconfirmations]() scheme proposed in [MIP-37](https://github.com/movementlabsxyz/MIP/pull/37).
 It has the following additional constraints:

 1. **Unidirectional**: A Baker Coin protocol MUST intend ONLY to post a commitment the state of a given Ledger B onto Ledger A, not vice versa.
 2. **Staked**: A Baker Coin protocol MUST rely on weighted votes, known as stake, to determine whether consensus has been reached amongst a set of participants.
 These stake weights must be represented over the field of integers from 0 to 2^256 - 1, $\mathbb{F}_{2^{256}}$.